 Prepare for your advising session by reviewing the Advising Syllabus.

-You will log in to Self-Service to complete your course registration on or after your activation date.
+You will log in to log-in to Self-Service to complete your course registration on or after your activation date.

 Can’t get logged in?
 Contact the Jaguar Office of Learning Technologies (JOLT) at (919) 464-2260.